LudekCizinsky/scalable-processing/report.md

 >>> Egyptian            : 2.84
 ```

-From the above results, we can see that for example honduran (central america) is also among the top
+From the above results, we can see that for example `Honduran` (central america) is also among the top
 and as such this seems to suggest that there is no systematic bias towards
-cusines from poorer countries.
+cuisines from poorer countries.
 I would like to emphasize that perhaps a possible explanation why I obtained such
 results is also a fact that there is simply very small number of for example
-reviews of Honudran cuisine and as such even having few negative or posive
+reviews of Honduran cuisine and as such even having few negative or positive
 reviews might still yield a great number compare to Italian cuisine where there
-are a lot of reviews and as such we would also need a significcant amount of
+are a lot of reviews and as such we would also need a significant amount of
 examples of either positive or negative reviews.

+#### Conclusion
-Finally, to conclude, given the
-above explained methodology and results, the conclusion is that there is no
+To conclude, given the above explained methodology and results, the conclusion
-systematic bias where people would make use of the authenticity to refer to
+is that there is no systematic bias where people would make use of the
-different type of experience (positive, negative) based on the type of cuisine.
+authenticity to refer to different type of experience (positive, negative) based
+on the type of cuisine.
+With that being said, it is very important to emphasize
+and take into consideration the many limitations of the methodology.
+More
+specifically, the major limitation of the methodology is that it completely ignores context in which selected words are being used.

 # Bonus question: parquet vs json

 Loading data from `parquet` is way faster.
 I believe the reason for this is that
-it is already in column format which means that computer can quikcly read the
+it is already in column format which means that computer can quickly read the
 entire column from disk instead of going row by row.
 I tested this on the
 reviews dataset, and there are in total around 6 to 7 million rows compare to
 just a few columns.
 And since column data is stored close to each other on the
-disk, the loading might be signifficantly sped up.
+disk, the loading might be significantly faster.
 Once the data was loaded,
 I tried to use filter function, but have not been able to see any difference.
-This is because no matter how we load it, the dataset is represented the same in
+I would assume that this is because no matter how we load it, the dataset is represented the same in the memory.
-the memory.